shangyuj/2200-messed-up/index.md

 ## 2/11 Minor Word Classes

 ### Exam 1 Announcement
 - Exam 1 will be on next Tuesday (February 18).
+The exam will be closed-book.
 Please bring a pen, and let me know if you need any accommodation.
 - This Thursday (February 13) will be an optional review session.
 You are allowed to skip this session if you're confident!
 - In the review session, we will go over the Exam 1's from 2024 Spring and Fall semester.
   - [Exam 1 from Spring 2024](https://docs.google.com/document/d/1X0PXfwmWRgZuipLDzqtR8X2dVDgvGXp8/edit?usp=sharing&ouid=105452858281062359965&rtpof=true&sd=true)